Simbajon/BrailleCNN/README.md

      # You can add multiple images for generating a bigger Dataset

-Braille_Dataset:-
+Braille_Dataset.zip:-
-     # This folder consists of the images generated using Datagen.py
+     # This zip has a folder that contains the images generated using Datagen.py

      #This is the dataset which is used for training